 Peter Sommer Travels is committed to offering tours in a responsible fashion.
 The whole reasoning behind what we do is borne out of a genuine love and respect for the countries we visit.
-We believe that our small group cultural tours in Turkey, Greece and Italy are a positive force, enlightening our customers and bringing economic benefits to local people.
+We believe that our small group cultural tours in Croatia, Greece, Ireland, Italy, Turkey and the UK are a positive force, enlightening our customers and bringing economic benefits to local people.
 We try to provide tours that are above all educational tours – holidays with a cultural purpose.
 At the same time we try to minimize our impact on the environment, and to continually improve our Responsible Tourism policy.

 • We strive to respect and benefit local people.
 Our tours provide important employment and income.
 In the countries we tour, we employ local crew on the boats we use, local accredited guides and location managers, and local drivers.
 In Turkey we have used the same locally owned ground-handling agent, employing Turkish staff, since 1996.
 This ensures that money goes directly into the pockets of local people, so it is the local community that benefits.

 • We prefer to use and recommend hotels, pansiyons, and restaurants that are small, locally owned, and family run, rather than large international chains.

 • We try to ensure that local people working on our tours have a reasonable workload, are paid a fair wage and are treated well.
 We give advice to our customers about appropriate levels of tipping.